MrBenGriffin/or-tools-fun/README.md

 #### Seating - A Delegate Seating Problem
 _This is the problem that introduced me to **or-tools**._

+This is the sort of problem that I consider to be verging on requiring access to magic.

 There is a one day event that covers several named sessions.
 The seating for the event does not change: seats are arranged in named rows of different lengths.